Tripadvisor: Crime-related reviews

+In November 2017, Tripadvisor removed reviews by two women who reported that they were raped at the Iberostar Paraiso Maya in Playa del Carmen in separate incidents in 2010 and 2015.
+One case involved a hotel security guard.
+The women said hotel staff promised to contact authorities but did not do so.
+After the women posted warnings on Tripadvisor, their reviews were deleted.
+One review was later restored, while the other was not.
+Reports also identified at least 12 similar incidents at hotels and resorts in Mexico, where warnings posted on Tripadvisor were removed or not published.

 Malicious reviews

 In 2012, an action was brought in a Sheriff Court in Scotland by Richard Gollin, the owner of a guesthouse in the Outer Hebrides, who claimed damages for malicious statements.
 Tripadvisor first asserted that the Scottish courts lacked jurisdiction since it is based in the United States.
 However, it later conceded that it could be sued in the UK's jurisdiction.
 The court ruled that Tripadvisor's terms of use constituted a contract, which was actionable/enforceable by the business being reviewed.
 The case was found to involve issues relating to the Unfair Terms in Consumer Contracts Act of 1977, and these issues were referred to a higher court in Stornoway.
 The plaintiff eventually dropped the case because he could not afford to pursue it.
 In March 2015, Dietmar Doering, a German hotelier based in Sri Lanka, accused Tripadvisor of hosting malicious reviews of his resort, The Cosy Beach in Marawila.
 He claimed he was compelled to take legal action for the estimated damages of US$500,000.

-Fake reviews due to political affiliations of establishment
+Politically motivated reviews

 In 2019, a guesthouse being used as the headquarters for Reform UK was "trolled" by hundreds of users leaving one-star reviews on Tripadvisor.
 The guesthouse in Norfolk was owned by the husband of Catherine Blaiklock, the leader of the political party.

-Fine for Improper commercial practices
+Improper commercial practices

 In December 2014, the Italian Antitrust Authority fined Tripadvisor €500,000 for improper commercial practices on the Tripadvisor website.
 The Italian Authority said Tripadvisor and its Italian arm should stop publishing misleading information about the sources of the reviews.
 In June 2015, a fake restaurant created by a newspaper rose to the top of the site's rankings in Italy.

 In August 2013, Kenneth Seaton lost a $10 million lawsuit against the company in which he claimed that the ranking for his Grand Resort Hotel and Convention Center in Pigeon Forge, Tennessee, as "America's dirtiest hotel" was based on unsubstantiated rumors.